14 weight-loss mistakes and how to avoid them

 “The best workout is the one that you’ll keep doing,” says Goscilo.
 Go for a bike ride, have a dance party, or do strengthening moves while you cook.
 You can also break it up into small chunks: Try squeezing in 10 minutes of exercise (walk the dog, tend to your garden, or race your kids) throughout your day.

-13. Not keeping track
+13. Not keeping track.

-Whether you jot it down in a notebook or put it in a handy weight-loss app like WeightWatchers, keeping a food diary increases your chances for losing weight—and keeping it off, according to a study in the Journal of the American Dietetic Association.
+Whether you jot it down in a notebook or put it in a handy app like WeightWatchers, keeping a food diary increases your chances for losing weight—and keeping it off, according to a study in the Journal of the American Dietetic Association.
 It can help you determine if you need to make any changes, says Kathryn M. Ross, Ph.D., an associate professor in the University of Florida’s department of clinical and health psychology, in (Please add the city).
 “It’s hard to evaluate progress if you’re not tracking it,” she says.
 “It’s like trying to go on a road trip with a car that doesn’t have a gas gauge.”

 To get started, take notes on the kind and amount of food you eat, along with the time you ate it, at each meal and snack.
 “That said, something is better than nothing,” Ross says.
 If you can’t track every bite, zero in on the meals that you tend to struggle with, such as weekend lunches and dinners.

-14. Dreaming of “cheat days”
+14. Dreaming of “cheat days.”

 With cheat days, the idea is that planned breaks in your diet can help you stay on track.
 You stick with your diet for six days, and let loose on the seventh.
 But the concept of “cheating” is a red flag, says Goscilo.
 “It’s a sign that you’re depriving yourself on all the other days,” she says.
 Having off-limits foods can set the stage for constant cravings.
 “All foods should fit into an overall weight-loss plan,” she says.
 “Including burgers and pizza.”
 And that’s not cheating—it’s living.